Wrecked256/triangle-script/README.md

 if for some reason you press T and the script does not activate do steps 4 to 8 again and if it does not work then you are doing something wrong you will have to repeat steps 4 to 8 once you die
 __________________________________________

+important note: if you have over 20 ping this will not work and instead shufffle between all tanks